Growing and gaining muscles

 Muscle mass includes smooth muscles, skeletal muscles and water contained in the muscles.
 Where the skeletal muscles are the most visible when there is no fat layer.
 Muscles consist of water and protein.
 This is why it's important to include protein in your adjusted eating schedule.

-Drink more water;
+- Drink more water;

-Do not only lift, take your rest as well;
+- Do not only lift, take your rest as well;

-Try to avoid stress, this can have a negative impact on your fitness journey;
+- Try to avoid stress, this can have a negative impact on your fitness journey.

 Not everyone can train muscles in the same pace.
 It depends on several factors, for example how (fast) your body reacts.
 But it's also in our genetics, it depends on age, experience and the ‘muscle memory’.
 Muscle memory?
-When your body has experience in buidling muscle mass, it can build it much easier and faster.
+When your body has experience in building muscle mass, it can build it much easier and faster.